 Something you might not know about me.
 Back in the early 2000’s, I was fat.
 Not chubby.
 Not “just need to lose a few pounds.”
 Morbidy obese.

 The point at which I stopped weighing myself and just gave up was when the scale hit 220, but I didn’t quit eating, and didn’t quit needing roomier clothes.
 So I weighed more than that.
-I just don’t know how much.
+Best guess from increased clothing sizes (Wal-Mart Women’s X when I weighed 220 to a max size of XX that was getting tight) is that I weighed around 250 pounds before I topped out.

 On a five-foot, six and a half inch frame, (which using a standard weight chart would make me 5’7 because of the one-inch heels) my max healthy weight would have been about 150 — my wrist measurement is exactly 7″, which qualifies as medium frame.
 Which made my body mass index back then 34.4, and made me morbidly obese.